Estimating the convex relaxation of the ideal magnetohydrodynamics equations: Introduction

 \section{Introduction}

 The ideal magnetohydrodynamics equations (MHD for short) consist of the incompressible Euler equations with Lorentz force induced by a magnetic field, coupled with a Faraday-Maxwell induction equation and Ohm's law, to describe the evolution of the magnetic field.
 The system is used as a model for electrically conducting fluids, such as magnetic behaviour in plasmas and liquid metals.
-The more general, non-ideal case, where viscosity and magnetic resistivity are allowed to be non-zero, was first studied by Alfv\'en in \cite{Alf}.
+The theory of magnetohydrodynamics, including both its ideal and non-ideal (where viscosity and magnetic resistivity are allowed to be non-zero) formulations, originates from the pioneering work of Alfv\'en in \cite{Alf}.
 We further refer the reader to \cite{GBL,ST} for a more in-depth discussion on the mathematical modelling of magnetohydrodynamics.

 In recent works \cite{FLSz,FLSz2,FLSz3} Faraco, Lindberg and Sz\'ekelyhidi Jr. investigated the possibility of modelling magnetohydrodynamical turbulence arising in the ideal MHD equations by means of convex integration, generalizing the pioneering results of De Lellis and Sz\'ekelyhidi Jr. from \cite{DeL-Sz-Annals,DeL-Sz-Adm} regarding the hydrodynamic incompressible Euler equations.
 In particular, relying on the Tartar framework of convex integration based on compensated compactness (see e.g. \cite{Tartar}), one seeks to establish a relaxation of the system by determining the differential inclusion satisfied by the weak limits of weak solutions of the original system.
 Then, a typical convex integration result states that if this relaxation has a solution (often called "subsolution"), the original problem has infinitely many weak solutions which weakly converge to said subsolution.